asherk7/Neural-Network-From-Scratch/README.md

 # Convolutional Neural Network (CNN) from Scratch
+Creating a Convolutional Neural Network (CNN) from scratch using Python and NumPy, modeled after the ResNet architecture from the paper ["Deep Residual Learning for Image Recognition"](https://arxiv.org/abs/1512.03385).

 ## Overview
-This repository contains an implementation of a convolutional neural network built entirely from scratch using Python and NumPy, modeled after ResNet.
+This repository contains an implementation of a convolutional neural network and the popular components, built entirely from scratch using Python and NumPy, modeled after ResNet.
 The goal of this project is to gain a deep understanding of the inner workings of neural networks, including:
 - Forward propagation
 - Backward propagation
 - Activation functions